 Back to TopSurgical Urology

-Members of the Department of Urology have established programs to deliver state-of-the-art surgical innovations to patients with early and advanced renal cancers.
+Members of the Department of Urology have well-established programs to deliver state-of-the-art surgical innovations to patients with early and advanced renal cancers.
 The following techniques aim to maximize the probability of cure, preserve the largest amount of functional renal tissue, accelerate recovery, and return to normal daily function, while maintaining the best possible quality of life.

 Active Surveillance of Small Renal Masses (SRM) Program

-Through the use of state-of-the-art imaging technologies such as multi-parametric MRI, researchers in the Urology Department in collaboration with researchers in Radiology have developed protocols to closely monitor select patients with SRM and avoid unnecessary surgeries.
+Through the use of state-of-the-art imaging technologies such as multi-parametric MRI, researchers in the Urology Department in collaboration with researchers in Radiology have developed novel protocols to closely monitor select patients with SRM and avoid unnecessary surgeries.

 Tissue Ablation Program